 The purpose of the progress and report cards are to clearly communicate with students, parents, and teachers, the students' level of proficiency towards GAA's adopted standards.
+Students own their outcome through study, partnership with their teachers and peers, utilizing their ATLs, and tracking their academic outcomes.
+The marks on the progress reports reflect the attainment of graded formatives and summatives.
+These marks are reported as grades A through F (using percentage or marks) as shown in the above grading table.

-- Proficiency levels (Mastery, Proficient, Developing, Emerging and Insufficient Evidence) on progress and report cards reflect student's attainment on standards.
-Progress reports are sent home after the first and third quarters and are accompanied by comments from teachers. - Grades on report cards reflect the letter grade for the course as a whole.
+Alpha grading on progress reports and report cards reflect student's attainment of assessed standards for the marking period.
+Progress reports are sent home quarterly and are accompanied by comments from teachers and advisory staff.
+Grades on report cards reflect the letter grade for the course as a whole.
 These reports are received after Semester 1 (mid-year) and Semester 2 (end of year).